fttlov/JCAdvance/README.md

 - Fixed: If connect joy-con(1), disconnect them and connect joycon(2) - it will not respond to input
 - Fixed Battery Info (ALT+I) for 2nd Joy-con

-- (Experemental) fixes for ExternalPedals function.
-I expect to receive the highest number of issues reports right here.
+- Experemental fixes for ExternalPedals function.
+I expect to receive the highest number of issues reports right here. <br>
-Original code has made for Arduino pedal project(i du no what is it).
-I couldn't get the other steering wheels/pedals to work.
-Code has been rewritten for: set DInput=1 in config, plug-in your USB dinput wheel\pedals, connect Nintendo/Sony gamepad and..
+Original code has made for Arduino pedal project(i du no what is it) and dinpt devices, but i couldn't get the other steering wheels/pedals to work.
+Code has been rewritten for all dinput wheel\pedals. <br>
+Set DInput=1 in config, plug-in your USB dinput wheel\pedals, connect Nintendo/Sony gamepad and..
 XBOX triggers now controlled by your pedals.
 If is not, try to change settings  in config setction [ExternalPedals]:
-a) Pedal1Axis - in Widows by default pedals maapping to z, z-rotation.
+a) Pedal1Axis - in Widows by default pedals maapping  z, z-rotation.
 Try others axis
-b) change DeviceName: Value 'Auto' is a sort of 'smart filter'—which, of course, isn't actually smart.
+b) change DeviceName: Value 'Auto' is a sort of 'smart filter' to block gamepads — which, of course, isn't actually smart.
 But you can try entering the name of your Wheel/pedals yourself.
-Open cmd - joy.cpl - Enter and type the exact name of your steering wheel\pedals in place of 'Auto'.
+Open cmd - joy.cpl - Enter and type the exact name of your steering wheel\pedals in place of 'Auto'.<br>

-I have old "Logitech Wingman Wheel" and testing pedals to triggers axis for them.
+I have old "Logitech Wingman" wheel" and testing pedals to triggers axis for them.

-# If you’d like to explore all the features, please visit https://github.com/r57zone/DSAdvance
+## If you’d like to explore all the features like Sony Touchpad And Nintendo Home\Capture hotkeys, changing profiles please and others - visit https://github.com/r57zone/DSAdvance

 ## Credits
 * Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.